danczw/docker-ml-dev-templates/README.md

             </ul>
         </td>
         <td>
             The environment is setup to use the pytorch library without CUDA.
-To use only CPU based pytorch, exchange the `pytorch-cpu` package with `pytorch` in `./pytorch_image/pytorch_env.yml` (resulting in extended build time).
+To use GPU based pytorch, exchange the `pytorch-cpu` package with `pytorch` in (./pytorch_image/pytorch_env.yml)[./pytorch_image/pytorch_env.yml] (resulting in extended build time).
         </td>
     </tr>
 </table>